 Early childhood educators can create career pathways that include leadership roles and specialisation.
-Within larger employers, there are frequent opportunities for further development and promotion, providing younger educators with the chance to advance in their careers.
+Within larger employers, there are frequent opportunities for further development, providing newer educators with the chance to build their experience and advance their careers.

-There are different roles and responsibilities in early learning and care services:
+There are different roles and responsibilities in early learning and care services.
+While job titles vary across services, we can group them as follows:

-Educators:
+(a) Educators:

-- create inspiring, interesting, and age-appropriate learning environments - inspire children's curiosity to create and explore their environment - 🖊 establish strong relationships with children - 🗲 support children's social and emotional development - create opportunities for every child to reach their potential - form meaningful partnerships with families to reach the best outcomes for each child.
+- create inspiring, interesting, and age-appropriate learning environments - inspire children's curiosity to create and explore their environment - 🖊 establish strong relationships with children - support children's social and emotional development - create opportunities for every child to reach their potential - form meaningful partnerships with families to reach the best outcomes for each child.

-In addition, lead educators:
+(b) In addition, Lead Educators:

-- ★ lead the development and implementation of an effective educational program in the service - provide advice and support to other educators, to build an effective early learning team.
+- lead the development and implementation of an effective educational program in the service - provide advice and support to other educators, to build an effective early learning team.